ch9nuk9/wbfm/DLC_for_WBFM/gui/README.md

 Make sure you highlight the "Raw segmentation" layer when you want interactivity!

 ## Known issues

-See the GUI label on the main github repository
+See the #gui label on the main github repository.
+Please open an issue if you find a new bug or want something to be changed!